Thakar-Lab/WikiNetworks/Tutorials/WikiNetworksTutorial.md

 __all__ = ["WikiPathways"]
 s = WikiPathways()
 ```

+    WARNING [bioservices:WikiPathways]:  URL of the services contains a double //.Check your URL and remove trailing /

 ### <font color='red'>Specify the pathways from WikiPathways that you wish to convert into networks. </font>
 Wikipathways entries are specified by Wikipathways ID - you can find this ID in the URL for the pathway of interest.